kubestellar/kubestellar/QUICKSTART.md

 local-path-storage                local-path-provisioner-684f458cdd-75wv8           1/1     Running   0          85s
 ```

 ### c.
+Onboarding the guilder cluster

+### d.
 Create the nginx workload and deploy it to the florin cluster

 Create the `EdgePlacement` object for your workload.
 Its “where predicate” (the locationSelectors array) has one label selector that matches the Location object (`florin`) created earlier, thus directing the workload to `florin` edge cluster.